GalsenDev221/made.in.senegal/README.md

 ## <a name="W"> </a>W

 - **[Windows PGSQL Auto Backuper](https://gist.github.com/orbitturner/edaca12b34baf4e293781055cc3816a4)** - This is a batch script to backup the database using PostgreSQL backup utility "pg_dump".
-You can add this script to the Windows Task Scheduler and define your custom backup routine.. **by [@orbitturner](https://github.com/orbitturner)**
+You can add this script to the Windows Task Scheduler and define your custom backup routine. **by [@orbitturner](https://github.com/orbitturner)**

 ## <a name="X"> </a>X